zakraicik/LaunchPad/README.md

 ## Overview

 This platform enables individuals to create fundraising campaigns for their projects with specific goals and duration.
 Funds contributed to campaigns are automatically deposited into DeFi yield-generating protocols (Aave), earning interest while the campaign is active.

-The platform takes a configurable fee from successful campaigns, while preserving security and transparency through a robust access control system and comprehensive event-driven state tracking.
+**Fee-Free Campaigns:** Unlike traditional crowdfunding platforms that charge creators 3-5% of all funds raised, our platform uses DeFi yield to cover operational costs.
+When your campaign raises its target amount (e.g., 1000 USDC), the full amount goes to you.
+The platform only takes a portion of the additional yield generated during the campaign period, creating a true win-win scenario for creators and contributors while preserving security and transparency through a robust access control system and comprehensive event-driven state tracking.

 ## Key Features

 - **Create time-bound fundraising campaigns** with specific fundraising goals
+- **Zero platform fees on raised funds** - creators receive 100% of their target amount
 - **Automatic DeFi integration** to generate yield on contributed funds
 - **Multiple token support** with configurable minimum contribution amounts
-- **Fee sharing system** between platform and campaign creators
+- **Yield sharing model** that benefits both platform and campaign creators
 - **Role-based access control** with platform admin privileges
 - **Refund functionality** for unsuccessful campaigns
 - **Event-driven state tracking** for reliable off-chain indexing and status monitoring